Effective Email Marketing For Online Course Creators

 Sure, the email can (and should) have a link to some blog post or video that you want your students to see, but that is secondary and not the main point of the email.

-The email itself should be helpful and useful to the student, so you should take the time to write a couple of paragraphs that simply teach your students something that they want to learn, right there on the email text!
+The email itself should be helpful and useful to the student, so you should take the time to write a couple of paragraphs that simply teach your students something that they want to learn, right there in the email text!

-You can take a complex concept and summarize it into a few well thought out paragraphs, or you can provide a shortlist of items that illustrate a point about something that they want to learn, but whatever it is, it should be concise, and it should be useful to the student by itself.
+You can take a complex concept and summarize it into a few well-thought-out paragraphs, or you can provide a shortlist of items that illustrate a point about something that they want to learn, but whatever it is, it should be concise, and it should be useful to the student by itself.

 If the student wants to learn more, they can always click on the link that you sent them, but that is not the main point of the email.